Listen in the podcast:

 Best for the two of you: four in a row great for outside

-Reviewers rave about how beautiful this BS Toys set looks, which is probably why many users find it good enough to use on special occasions.
+Reviewers rave about how beautiful this one BS Toys Set looks, which is probably why many users find it good enough to use on special occasions.

 "The pellets are smooth and the wood is beautiful."
 Another says it is "almost too good to use outside".